 Have pity on those who love each other and are separated.

 Have pity on the weakness of our faith.

 Have pity on the objects of our affection.

 Have pity on those who weep, those who pray, those who fear…Obtain for all, hope and peace.

 How can you get a copy?
 T’would be a great instrument in the hands of anyone serving in the Armed Forces, and anyone else for that matter.
-Do what I did and contact the website Aquinas & More, that’s how.
+Do what I did and contact this website, that’s how.
 A great stocking stuffer idea, for sure.

 Update: Fr.
 Tim Finigan of the hermenuetic of continuity has footage of a Mass aboard ship before the landing on Iwo Jima.